Severe Tire Damage (band): Music

-Besides performing rock and roll standards, the band wrote a number of original songs that run the range from rock to punk.
+Severe Tire Damage wrote a number of original songs in multiple genres, primarily rock and punk.

-These songs appears on their two albums: "Who Cares" (a full CD album) and "Trial Starter Kit" (a mini-CD with only 4 songs).
-Both albums are out of print but are available on their collection CD "The Best We Can Do."
+They were released on the band's albums "Who Cares" (a full CD album) and "Trial Starter Kit" (a mini-CD with only 4 songs).
+Both albums were re-released on their collection CD "The Best We Can Do."

 Downfall

 On April 27, 1999, Weiser died, and the band never fully recovered.
-For a brief time afterward Silicon Valley drummer Joel Jewitt practiced with the band and played some local gigs.
+Silicon Valley drummer Joel Jewitt briefly practiced with the band and played some local gigs.